otorquati/otorquati/README.md

-## Hi there 🖖Welcome to my Github page
+## Hi there🖖Welcome to my Github page
 - 🔭 I’m currently working on front-end and programing in Delphi
 - 🌱 I’m currently learning HTML5, CSS3 and JS
 - 💬 Ask me about ISO 9001 & 14001 System Implementation...